TobbeTripitaka/agrid/tutorials/readme.md

  - 5 Export

- - JORS Copy of code to generate figures in meta-paper (In prep.).
+ - JORS Copy of code to generate figures in meta-paper: (Stål and Reading, JORS (2020).

  Special features:

- - S1 Processing and visualisation for Staal et al (in prep.)
+ - S1 Processing and visualisation for Staal et al (2020)

- - S2 Import and conversion of data for Morse et al (in prep.)
+ - S2 Import and conversion of data for Morse et al, (2019)